dannye/pokeyellow-gen-II/README.md

 * Reassign the wild pokemon availble on routes
     * Create greater type-affinity to certain locations
     * Improve diversity in available pokemon at each location
-    * Ensure that you can truly catch em all
     * Make less pokemon constrained to end game locations to create greater options early on
 * Redesign the TM pool
     * This generation had a lot of TMs that were only learnable by a small number of pokes